Title: Spinal Adjustments are Safe in the Presence of Herniated disc with the Absence of Cord Compression

 Back pain is a common symptom which affects or will affect a majority of the population at least once throughout their lifetime.
 While most back pain cases may resolve on their own, some instances of the pain and discomfort can be attributed to more serious spinal conditions.
 Fortunately, a variety of treatment options are available for patients before considering spinal surgical interventions.
 Chiropractic care is a safe and effective, alternative treatment option which helps carefully restore the original health of the spine, reducing or eliminating spinal misalignment which may be causing back pain.

-The information herein on "Spinal Adjustments in the Presence of Herniated Discs" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Adjustments in the Presence of Herniated Discs" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.